top of page

 The verb 'unveil' draws its etymology from the combination of two Old English words: 'un,' meaning 'not,' and 'veil,' which originally referred to a cloth that covers or conceals something.
 The word 'veil' itself has origins in Latin, stemming from 'velum,' meaning 'a sail' or 'a covering.'
 So, when examining the etymology of 'unveil,' we find that it literally means 'to not cover' or 'to remove the covering.'
 This term is often used in the context of revealing something that was previously hidden or concealed, typically done in a ceremonial or dramatic manner.
 Thus, the etymology of 'unveil' underscores the act of disclosing or exposing something secret, unknown, or concealed, with a sense of anticipation and significance associated with the removal of a covering.

-Find the meaning of unveil
+Find the correct meaning of the verb unveil:

 Try Again!